Frank S. Spear

 Frank Spear is an American metamorphic petrologist, with particular expertise in the evolution of the Earth’s crust, and the quantification and modelling of pressure, temperature, time and deformation histories of metamorphic rocks.
-His work has been recognised with many awards, including the Dana Medal of the Mineralogical Society of America; the Murchison Medal of the Geological Society of London and the Walter H. Bucher Medal of the American Geophysical Union.
+His work has been recognised with many awards, including the Dana Medal of the Mineralogical Society of America; the Murchison Medal of the Geological Society of London, the Walter H. Bucher Medal of the American Geophysical Union and the Penrose Medal of the Geological Society of America.

 Education

 Spear studied geology at Amherst College for his bachelors degree, and then moved to the University of California, Los Angeles for his doctoral research.
 He completed a thesis on the stability of amphiboles under the guidance of petrologist Gary Ernst.

 Career

 After completing his PhD, Spear was a research fellow at the Geophysical Laboratory at the Carnegie Institution, Washington, and then took up a faculty position at the Massachusetts Institute of Technology in 1978.
 In 1985, Spear moved to the Rensselaer Polytechnic Institute.

 In 2008, Spear was awarded the Dana medal of the Mineralogical Society of America in recognition of his work on the petrology of metamorphic rocks.
 In presenting the award, geologist Matthew Kohn listed three of Spear’s qualities as ‘looking inside the box before you think outside it’; 'having a sense of humour' and ‘being persistent’.
 He also noted that Spear’s work had been instrumental in starting the field of the quantitative analysis of the pressure – temperature – time histories of metamorphic rocks, and their use in tectonic studies.